zotero/translators/.ci/README.md

 run tests on a single translator, e.g.
 ```
 # in .ci directory:
-./checkTranslator.sh ../Amazon.js

-# in translators directory:
-.ci/checkTranslator.sh Amazon.js
+npm run eslint -- ../Amazon.js
 ```
-Moreover, you can skip the warnings by using the `--skip-warn` option and reference the translators just by their label, e.g.
+Moreover, you can skip the warnings by using the `skip-warn` option and reference the translators just by their label, e.g.
 ```
-./checkTranslator.sh --skip-warn Amazon
+npm run eslint:skip-warn -- ../Amazon.js
 ```

 You can also check the `deleted.txt` when deleting translators by